 t) Share Capital

-Share capital is recognised at restated cost.
+Share capital, additional paid-in capital and treasury stock are recognised at restated cost.
 Share capital contributions made in the form of assets other than cash are stated at their fair value at the date of contribution.

 u) Dividends